samdfonseca/SheetSync/README.rst

 |Build Status|

+A python3 compatible fork of `mbrenig/SheetSync <https://github.com/mbrenig/SheetSync>`_.

 A python library to create, update and delete rows of data in a google spreadsheet. `Click here to read the full documentation <http://sheetsync.readthedocs.org/>`_.

 Installation
 ------------
 Install from PyPi using `pip <http://www.pip-installer.org/en/latest/>`_::

-  pip install sheetsync
+  pip install sheetsync3

 Or you can clone the git repo and install from the code::

+  git clone git@github.com:samdfonseca/sheetsync.git sheetsync3
-  git clone git@github.com:mbrenig/sheetsync.git LocalSheetSync pip install LocalSheetSync
+  pip install sheetsync3

 Note, you may need to run the commands above with ``sudo``.